Hospice Field Program

 - Most private insurance companies

 - Funding is available to help patients who are uninsured or underinsured.

 - Room and board is the responsibility of the patient and his/her family.
 Financial aid is available.

-St. Anthony's Hospice serves patients who live within a one-hour drive of the Medical Center in St. Louis City, as well as, St. Louis, St. Charles, Jefferson, Franklin and Washington counties.
+St. Anthony's Hospice serves patients who live within a one-hour drive of the Medical Center in St. Louis City, as well as, St. Louis, St. Charles, Jefferson and Franklin counties.
 While the majority of our patients remain at home, some reside in long-term care facilities or St. Anthony's at de Greeff Hospice House

 For information, please call our Health Access Line at 314-ANTHONY (268-4669) or 800-554-9550 or visit find a physician online.